Robertson Aircraft Corporation: Mail and air carrier operations

-On April 15, 1926, Robertson Aircraft started Contract Air Mail service over route CAM-2 from Lambert Field to Chicago, with stops in Springfield, Illinois, and Peoria, Illinois; Charles Lindbergh was employed as chief pilot for the service.
-RAC started service with four converted DH-4 aircraft (#s 109-112) acquired from the U.S. Postal Service's Air Mail fleet two of which were lost in accidents in September and November, 1926, while being piloted by Lindbergh.
+On April 15, 1926, Robertson Aircraft started Contract Air Mail (CAM) service (Note: American Airlines considers this event to mark its foundation date.) over route CAM-2 from Lambert Field to Chicago, with stops in Springfield, Illinois, and Peoria, Illinois; Charles Lindbergh was employed as chief pilot for the service.
+RAC started service with four converted DH-4 aircraft (numbers 109–112) acquired from the U.S. Postal Service's Air Mail fleet, two of which were lost in accidents in September and November of 1926 while being piloted by Lindbergh.
 In 1927, Slonnie Sloniger was hired and took over Lindbergh's CAM-2 route.
-RAC added service over CAM-29 between St.Louis and Omaha in May 1929.
+RAC added service over CAM-29 between St.Louis and Omaha, Nebraska, in May 1929.

-By 1928 RAC was providing daily passenger and express service as well over the St. Louis - Chicago mail route flown in 12-passenger Stout Ford Tri-Motors.
+By 1928, RAC was providing daily passenger and express service as well over the St. Louis–Chicago mail route flown in 12-passenger Stout Ford Tri-Motors.

-During the Great Depression Robertson's flight operations were merged into Universal Aviation Corporation along with Continental Airlines, Northern Air Lines, and Paul R. Braniff Inc., which became Braniff International Airways Universal Aviation became a component of The Aviation Corporation in 1930, merging many companies into American Airways in 1934, eventually becoming American Airlines.
-RAC's Sloniger would be named chief pilot and hold pilot seniority #1 at the newly created American Airlines.
+During the Great Depression, Robertson's flight operations were merged into Universal Aviation Corporation along with Continental Airlines, Northern Air Lines, and Paul R. Braniff Inc., which became Braniff International Airways Universal Aviation became a component of The Aviation Corporation in 1930, merging many companies into American Airways in 1934, eventually becoming American Airlines.
+RAC's Sloniger became chief pilot and held pilot seniority no. 1 at the newly created American Airlines.